Bull Terrier: History

 At the start of the 19th century, the "bull and terrier" breeds were developed to satisfy the needs for vermin control and animal-based blood sports.
 The bull and terriers were based on the Old English Bulldog (now extinct) and Old English Terriers with possible other terriers.
 This new breed combined the speed and dexterity of lightly built terriers with the dour tenacity of the Bulldog, which was a poor performer in most combat situations, having been bred almost exclusively for fighting bulls and bears tied to a post.
 Many breeders began to breed bulldogs with terriers, arguing that such a mixture enhances the quality of fighting.
 Despite the fact that a cross between a bulldog and a terrier was of high value, very little or nothing was done to preserve the breed in its original form.
 Due to the lack of breed standards—breeding was for performance, not appearance—the "bull and terrier" eventually divided into the ancestors of "Bull Terriers" and "Staffordshire Bull Terriers", both smaller and easier to handle than the progenitor.

 In the mid-19th century, James Hinks started breeding bull and terriers with "English White Terriers" (now extinct), looking for a cleaner appearance with better legs and nicer head.
 In 1862, Hinks entered a dam called "Puss" sired by his white Bulldog called "Madman" into the Bull Terrier Class at the dog show held at the Cremorne Gardens in Chelsea, London.
 Originally, these dogs did not yet have the now-familiar "egg face", but kept the stop in the skull profile.
 The dog was immediately popular and breeding continued, using Dalmatian, Spanish Pointer, and Whippet to increase elegance and agility; and Borzoi and Rough Collie to reduce the stop.
 Hinks wanted his dogs white, and bred specifically for this.
 The first modern Bull Terrier is now recognized as "Lord Gladiator", from 1917, being the first dog with no stop at all.

-Due to medical problems associated with all-white breeding, Ted Lyon among others began introducing color, using Stafford shire Bull Terriers in the early 20th century.
+Due to medical problems associated with all-white breeding, Ted Lyon among others began introducing colour, using Staffordshire Bull Terriers in the early 20th century.
 Colored Bull Terriers were recognized as a separate variety (at least by the AKC) in 1936.
-Brindle is the preferred color, but other colors are welcome.
+Brindle is the preferred colour, but other colors are welcome.

-Along with conformation, specific behavior traits were sought.